How Long Is Rotisserie Chicken Good for in the Fridge?

 2. Avoid Cross-Contamination:

-• Use separate utensils, cutting boards, and storage containers for chicken and other foods to prevent contamination.
+• Keep chicken and other foods separate by using different utensils, cutting boards, and storage containers to prevent cross-contamination.

-• Wash your hands thoroughly before and after handling the chicken.
+• Make sure to wash your hands thoroughly both before and after handling chicken.

 3. Portion Control:

-• Cut large pieces into smaller portions before storing to ensure even cooling and easier reheating later.
+• Divide large pieces into smaller portions before storing to ensure uniform cooling and simplify reheating.

 Reheating Tips for Leftover Chicken